Land Use Planning

 The Listing is issued twice a year in late February and late August, taking effect March 1 and September 1 each year.

-To apply for or access more information on the Historical Resources Act Clearance visit the Online Permitting and Clearance page.
+For more information on how to apply for Historical Resources Act approval visit the Online Permitting and Clearance (OPaC) page.

 Land Use Procedures Bulletins